-Georgetown joined more than 100 universities today in signing onto an amicus brief supporting temporary employment authorization for international students, a practice that would be eliminated if a challenge in a U.S. District Court succeeds.
+Georgetown joined 150 universities today in signing onto an amicus brief supporting temporary employment authorization for international students, a practice that would be eliminated if a case in the Court of Appeals succeeds.

-The Washington Alliance of Technology Workers (WashTech) filed suit against the U.S. Department of Homeland Security (DHS) with the U.S. District Court for the District of Columbia more than two years ago, arguing that the department doesn’t have the authority to grant work authorization to students with an F-1 visa.
+The Washington Alliance of Technology Workers (WashTech) filed suit against the U.S. Department of Homeland Security (DHS) with the U.S. District Court for the District of Columbia five years ago, arguing that the department does not have the authority to grant work authorization to students with an F-1 visa.

 The universities, organized through the Presidents’ Alliance on Higher Education and Immigration and NAFSA: Association of International Educators, contend that allowing these students the opportunity to gain practical experience in their field while still in the United States is crucial.